lenesk/sokolova.dk/studieprove-online-course.md

 * You will receive personal feedback on the Writing part of the exam (Skriftlig fremstilling).
 * You will regularly practice doing Reading tasks from previous years’ exam sheets.
 * You will learn how to structure your presentation for the oral exam based on the official assessment criteria.
+* You will learn how to manage your time during the examination, and will try to complete all the tasks of the exam in the exam time limits.

 The course has a focus on building a substantial vocabulary at C1 level and practicing pragmatic skills in Danish, needed to pass the exam.
 You will do much more than just discussing the answers to exam sets.
 You will work with various language inputs (latest newspaper articles, tv-programs, podcasts, topic-related texts for High Schools natives), functional grammar, and syntax.
 All the study materials have a focus on preparing you to Studieprøven.
 All materials are provided free of charge.